 '''

+state = self.get_tracker_state("device_tracker.andrew")

+self.log("state is {}".format(state))

-trackers = self.get_trackers()
+state = self.get_tracker_state("person.andrew")

-for tracker in trackers:

-self.log("{} is {}".format(tracker, self.get_tracker_state(tracker)))
+self.log("state is {}".format(state))

 '''

-anyone home (self, kwargs)
+anyone_home (self, kwargs)

 Determines if the house/apartment is occupied.

 A convenience function to determine if one or more person is home.
 Use this in preference to getting the state of group.all_devices() as it avoids a race condition when using state change callbacks for device trackers.